highchair/artinruins-com/_property/116-waterman-st-pvd.md

 We are not a fan of the “darkitecture” design.
 It looks cool now, but it feels like it will look very mid-2020’s in a few years.
 Hindsight does not usually look favorably upon trendy designs such as this.

 We are a fan of the density that this brings, and while the City Plan Commission (<span class="abbr">CPC</span>) wants to increase density and will approve almost anything that comes before it, at least it seems to be staying within the bounds of these four blocks.
-While we lament the loss of the houses in this area, to sacrifice this commercial and dense rental center in favor of keeping other parts of the city single-family focused, we’ll take it.
+While we lament the loss of the houses in this area, if to sacrifice this commercial and dense rental center means other parts of the city will remain single-family-home focused, we’ll take it.

 ### In the News